Frequently Asked Questions

-Whilst disease processes can cause the appearance of a man’s chest to look more effeminate, this is relatively uncommon.
+While disease processes can cause a man’s chest to look more effeminate, this is relatively uncommon.

-Despite this, people considering surgery should always see their GP for a full assessment including blood tests to check hormone profiles prior to proceeding.
-There are also certain medications that can cause male breast appearances such as some anti-heartburn medications, anabolic steroids or the recreational use of cannabis.
-These should also, should all be stopped prior to considering surgery.
+People considering surgery should always see their GP for a full assessment, including blood tests to check hormone profiles before proceeding with breast reduction surgery.
+Certain medications can cause male breasts to enlarge, such as some anti-heartburn medications, anabolic steroids, or the recreational use of cannabis.
+These should be considered before opting for surgery.